Biofuels and feedstocks

 Overview

-As governments continue their attempts to lower emissions in line with international targets, demand for biofuels is increasing significantly.
-Global biofuels output is expected to rise by more than 3mn b/d in the next five years, and such rapid growth means that new threats and opportunities are constantly emerging.
-Staying on top of the ever-changing biofuels landscape is becoming more challenging.
+Demand for biofuels is increasing significantly, driven by the need to decarbonise road transport as part of the energy transition.
+Global biofuels output is expected to rise by more than 3mn b/d in the next five years, and such rapid growth means that new challenges and opportunities are constantly emerging.
+Keeping on top of the ever-changing biofuels landscape requires accurate pricing, insightful analysis and access to the latest data.

-The Argus biofuels solution provides in-depth pricing and market analysis across the entire global renewable fuel supply chain, from original feedstock to finished fuel – with prices and key insights into regional biodiesel, ethanol and feedstock markets, and more.
+The Argus biofuels solution provides in-depth pricing and market analysis across the entire global renewable fuel supply chain, from original feedstock to finished fuel, with prices and key insights into regional biodiesel, ethanol and feedstock markets.

 Latest biofuels news